auditdrivencrypto/secure-channel/README.md

-# secure-channel
+# secret-handshake

-This is a project to design a secure-channel (encrypted duplex connection)
+This is a project to design a secret handshake - a protocol to mutually authenticate two parties, and derive a shared secret.

+This shared secret could then be used to securely communicate via an encrytped and authenticated stream, though that has additional considerations which will not be discussed here.

 # design process